cubimon/schmidts-katz/README.md

 # Schmidt's Katz

 Control your music and videos with Schmidt's Katz's keyboard shortcuts.
 This plugin aims to be feature-complete - you can change volume, seek or even change the playback rate using keystroke commands.
 To use shortcuts outside Firefox, a native interface integrates this plugin into MPRIS on Linux.

+## Build

+After clone, run `npm i` and `make prepare`, if it wasn't run automatically by `npm i`.
+To create release zip, run `make zip`.

 ## MPRIS